How do British Airways American Express 2-4-1 companion vouchers work?

 As a reminder, from 1st September 2021, vouchers earned on the free British Airways American Express card are limited to Economy class redemptions.
 This substantially reduces their value.
 I would go so far as to say that – in 90% of cases – you would be better off buying Economy flights for cash and ‘selling’ your Avios to Nectar for 0.8p per point.

 - £12,000 on the free British Airways American Express card, for a voucher valid for one year for an Economy class redemption, or

 - £10,000 on the £250 British Airways Premium Plus American Express card, for a voucher valid for two years for a redemption in any class

 Note this is ‘card year’ and not calendar year.
 Your card year runs from the date you are approved.

 The voucher will be added to your British Airways Executive Club account within a few days of the spending target being reached.

-Due to the current coronavirus situation, all existing companion vouchers have been extended by up to 18 months.
-All new BA American Express companion vouchers issued by 31st December 2021 will also come with an additional six months validity on top of the usual 12 or 24 months.
+Due to the current coronavirus situation, all new BA American Express companion vouchers issued by 31st December 2021 will come with an additional six months validity on top of the usual 12 or 24 months.

 You can only earn one voucher per card year irrespective of how much you spend on the card.